Anxiety doesn’t discriminate against any age group.

-At one time, anxiety was thought to be declining in older adults, but it turns out the opposite is true.
+Anxiety was once thought to decline in older adults, but it turns out the opposite is true.

 Though aging and anxiety can go hand-in-hand, understanding the unique ways it affects you as you get older – and where it comes from – goes a long way in improving your quality of life.

-As you age, you may not be able to live alone any longer.
+As you age, you may not be able to live alone.
 You might also lose the ability to drive.

 You may find you’re worrying more about being alone.